The Spirit of Fear

-The believer can overcame the spirit of fear by trusting in God.
-And this trust comes from knowing God and knowing that He is love.
-When he looks at the cross, he can see God’s infinite compassion and mercy in giving His Son to save mankind (John 3:16).
+The believer can overcome the spirit of fear by trusting in God.
+And this trust comes from knowing His character and realizing that He is love (1 John 4:7-12).
+When the Christian looks at the cross, he can see God’s infinite compassion and mercy in giving His Son to save mankind (John 3:16).
 There is no greater love than this that someone may lay his life for those that he loves (John 15:13).
-Knowing this love will inspire complete trust and hope in the believer.
+Knowing this love will inspire complete trust, rest and hope in God’s child.

 The beloved disciple wrote, “There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love” (1 John 4:18).
 The Lord in Isaiah 41:10 encourages the faithful, “Do not fear, for I am with you; Do not anxiously look about you, for I am your God I will strengthen you, surely I will help you, Surely I will uphold you with My righteous right hand.”